lbarjak/barjak-keyboard/README.md

-Multitouch and multitimbral instrument for touchscreen (but also works with mouse).
+Multitouch and multitimbral instrument for touchscreen (but also works with mouse).<br />
-Any number of voices can be played simultaneously.
+Any number of voices can be played simultaneously.<br />
-Each row is a separate instrument, so you can play multiple instance of the same sound.
+Each row is a separate instrument, so you can play multiple instance of the same sound.<br />
-The triangles are not sensitive near the verices so one can play whole note glissandos without lifting the finger.
+The triangles are not sensitive near the verices so one can play whole note glissandos without lifting the finger.<br />
 It plays immediately with an USB midi device.

 demo (piano, harpsichord and midi): https://barjak-keyboard.netlify.app